Latest posts by Laura Cyples

 Keep your writing clear by keeping paragraphs, sentences and words short.
 Take out any words that don’t add any value to your content.
 Remove the fluff.
 Don’t say in twenty words what you can say in ten.

-Remember: It’s not about the number of words you use; it’s about the power of the ones you choose.
+Remember: It’s not about the number of words you use; it’s about the power of those you choose.

 Write with the search engines in mind